What Are the Real Costs of Employee Turnover?

 Conclusion

-Every employer needs the tools to efficiently and confidently hire the best applicant the first time without worrying about having a backlog of 999 other applicants waiting as a replacement.
-The solution is changing your recruitment spend to higher-value solutions such as Cadient Talent Employee Referral (Text2Refer) and Decision Point to help your hiring managers find the best candidate the first time, increase employee tenure, and reduce turnover cost.
+Every employer needs the tools to efficiently hire the best applicant without worrying about a backlog of other applicants waiting.
+The solution is changing your recruitment spend to higher-value solutions such as Cadient Talent Employee Referral (Text2Refer) and Decision Point.
+Our solutions help your hiring managers find the best candidates, increase employee tenure, and reduce turnover costs.

 Learn more about the impacts of high turnover on your organization in this article: The Real Cost of Employee Turnover.